 Overview GaAs

-Polarized electron beams play a critical role in nuclear and high energy physics research, including parity-violating electron scattering experiments and the measurement of nucleon spin structure functions [TM2004].
-And as recently demonstrated, spin-polarized electron beams can be used for magnetization-sensitive imaging.2 The first polarized electron source for an accelerator, based on photo-ionization of state-selected 6Li atoms, was developed at Yale University in the early 1970s for use at the Stanford Linear Accelerator (SLAC) [3].
+Polarized electron beams play a critical role in nuclear and high energy physics research, including parity-violating electron scattering experiments and the measurement of nucleon spin structure functions [ref].
+And as recently demonstrated, spin-polarized electron beams can be used for magnetization-sensitive imaging [ref].
+The first polarized electron source for an accelerator, based on photo-ionization of state-selected 6Li atoms, was developed at Yale University in the early 1970s for use at the Stanford Linear Accelerator (SLAC) [3].
 Later, a polarized electron source based on the Fano effect in Rb was developed for the Bonn synchrotron [4].
 Other polarized sources were developed or proposed during the 1970s, including an improved version of the Li photo-ionization source [5], a source based on the chemi-ionization of metastable He atoms [6], and sources using the Fano effect in Cs [7].
 None of these latter sources were ever developed to the point of being operational at accelerators.
 Following the 1974 demonstration of polarized photoemission from GaAs [8] at low voltage, a high voltage source was constructed at SLAC [9] to conduct the seminal parity violation experiment E122 [10] that verified predictions by Wienberg and Salam and thereby helped to establish the Standard Model of electro-weak physics.
-Shortly thereafter, polarized electron sources using GaAs photocathodes with negative electron affinity (NEA) surface condition, were constructed at MIT-Bates [ref], the Mainz Microtron [ref], Bonn-ELSA [ref], Nagoya University [ref] and CEBAF-Jefferson Lab [ref].
+Shortly thereafter, polarized electron sources using GaAs photocathodes with an NEA surface condition were constructed at MIT-Bates [ref], the Mainz Microtron [ref], Bonn-ELSA [ref], Nagoya University [ref] and CEBAF-Jefferson Lab [ref].

-Photoelectron yield, or quantum efficiency (QE), and electron spin polarization (ESP) are important characteristics of GaAs photocathodes.
+Photocathode QE and electron spin polarization (ESP) are important characteristics of GaAs photocathodes.
 For decades, photocathode experts have worked to increase these quantities.
-The QE of GaAs photocathodes is affected by many factors including cathode material quality, the wavelength of the incident light, the thickness of the photocathode, dopant density, the temperature of the photocathode, surface contamination, the negative-electron affinity condition on the photocathode surface, the power density of the laser light, the bias voltage and the vacuum pressure under which photo-extracted beam is produced.
+The QE of GaAs photocathodes is affected by many factors including cathode material quality, the wavelength of the incident light, the thickness of the photocathode, dopant density, the temperature of the photocathode, surface contamination, the negative-electron affinity condition on the photocathode surface, the power density of the laser light, the bias voltage (i.e., Schottky Effect) and the vacuum pressure under which photo-extracted beam is produced.
 These factors also affect ESP via spin relaxation/depolarization mechanisms that influence conduction-band electrons migrating toward the surface of the photocathode, and then emitted into vacuum.
 This section provides an overview of polarization and ion bombardment, which is the chief lifetime-limiting factor of the NEA GaAs photocathode inside a high voltage photogun.